pinfang/tp/docs/team/k-walter.md

-# Wang Zihao - Project Portfolio Page
+# Walter Kong - Project Portfolio Page

 ## Overview
 Cent Wise Dollar Wise is a desktop application for money manager, optimised for use via a Command Line Interface (CLI).